New IRA admits responsibility for death of journalist Lyra McKee

-The New IRA has admitted responsibility for the murder of journalist Lyra McKee in Londonderry.
+The New IRA has admitted responsibility for the murder of journalist Lyra McKee in Londonderry, as police made a new arrest.

 Miss McKee, 29, died as a result of injuries sustained when she was shot on the Creggan estate on April 18.